What is WLD White Line Disease?

 What are the causes of white line disease?

 The cause of WLD is always horn-decomposing germs, symbioses of fungi and bacteria.
 One reason why so many horses are affected by white line disease is their husbandry: Horses originally lived in steppe-like regions with rather dry climatic conditions.
-There they moved around on huge surfaces - rotting of the horn can hardly occur in such an environment.
+There they moved around on huge areas - rotting of the horn can hardly occur in such an environment.
 When horses are kept in stables, especially in boxes, they are forced to step in their own excrement, even if they are kept clean.
 Bacteria and fungi lurk there, which, especially if ammonia has damaged the keratin protein in the horn, find a good breeding ground here.

 Ammonia is produced particularly quickly in the warm season by the bacterial decomposition of urea in the horse's urine.
 The pungent-smelling gas is lighter than air, so it rises from the bedding and combines with moist air.
 It then sinks back into the bedding as ammonia.
-Ammonia and ammonia damage the keratin protein in the horn as well as the horse's skin and lungs.
+Ammonia can damage the keratin protein in the horn as well as the horse's skin and lungs.
 The now chemically damaged horn is the ideal breeding ground for bacteria and fungi.
 These decompose the horn, producing decomposition products such as hydrogen sulphide (rotten egg smell), which in turn can dissolve the horn.
 The result is a process that perpetuates itself like a vicious circle - even over long periods of drought.

 How can white line disease be treated?